samuel-marsh/scCustomize/cran-comments.md

 ## Minor Version Update
-This is a major version update to v2.0.0.
+This is a hotfix update with bug fixes now v2.0.1; apologies for not catching these in v2.0.0 submission last week.
 In this version I have:

-- Added a number of new functions, added new function parameters, and fixed bugs (see News.md).
-- Ensured compatibility with major version of Seurat package.
-- Fixed in example code causing current CRAN check errors with current package version (v1.1.3).
+- Fixed 4 bugs presented in v2.0.0 release.

 ## R CMD check results